 Something out of the ordinary was coming up further down the line, however.
 Behind a wagon full of servants, a dozen broad-shouldered warriors, their faces and armor covered by black hooded cloaks, were marching in strict file, followed by yet another wagon.
 Next to them rode a solitary horseman, also robed in black but as small as a child.
-The second wagon’s coachman couldn’t conceal his height even by sitting on the coach-box.
-Like the other members of his party, the gaunt old man’s robes were not flamboyant, but something bright shone on his chest.
+The second wagon’s coachman—a gaunt, tall-looking old man—was also remarkable.
+Like the other members of his party his robes were not flamboyant, but something bright shone on his chest.
 A light shadow of unease had been nagging at Lo Pheng the whole morning and now he knew why.
 He turned around and, passing the buglers getting ready to sound their triumphal bugles, started climbing down the wall.

 Baron Stim’s eyes flitted over the dispassionate face of his chief bodyguard who in his year of service had not shown him a single sign of respect, let alone servility.
-He raked his fingers through his sweat-plastered gray hair, gave a sigh and resumed his attempt to straighten out the somewhat haphazard line of guardsmen facing the city gate from the square.
-About a year ago the Baron had asked Lo Pheng point-blank why neither he nor his partner ever bowed their heads at the appearance of their client; or at the raising of the flag; or the sound of the Frisian hymn?
+He raked his fingers through his sweat-plastered gray hair, gave a sigh and resumed his attempts to straighten out the somewhat haphazard line of guardsmen facing the city gate from the square.
+About a year ago he had asked Lo Pheng point-blank why neither he nor his partner ever bowed their heads at the appearance of their client; or at the raising of the flag; or the sound of the Frisian hymn?
 Or was that also not stipulated in the contract?
 Lo Pheng’s response had been odd.
-He tersely led the Baron to understand that not everything could be stipulated in a contract and that he, Lo Pheng, never bowed his head before anyone, even the Primate of the Temple of Divine Wrath or any of the Frisian kings, because behind—and inside—him lay concealed the power and valor of thousands of great Eikon warriors, and not even the gods were worthy of such an honor.
+He had said that not everything could be stipulated in a contract and that he, Lo Pheng, never bowed his head before anyone, even the Primate of the Temple of Divine Wrath or any of the Frisian kings, because behind—and inside—Lo Pheng lay concealed the power and valor of thousands of great Eikon warriors, and not even the gods were worthy of such an honor.

-At the time the Baron had merely given a disheartened frown, had even thought he’d like to see how anyone would dare not to bow his head before the Inquisition, but now he only shook his head in irritation.
-Fortunately, at that moment the bugles at last blared out from the wall, this time without any wheezing or spluttering.
+Back then the Baron had been taken aback, had even thought he’d like to see how anyone would dare not to bow his head before the Inquisition, but now he only frowned.
+Fortunately, at that moment the bugles at last blared out from above, this time without any wheezing or spluttering.
 Lo Pheng walked up to Jang Tao and said:

 “There are temple warriors in the retinue too, not only the Inquisition.”